CGlemser/CGlemser.github.io/_pages/cv.md

 * M.A in Interpreting and Translation, University of Central Lancashire, 2014
 * state-certified translator and interpreter, Würzburg School of Translation and Interpreting, 2013

-Work experience
+Work and teaching experience
 ======
-* since 09/2020: Data Science Intern at Hannover Re
+* 09/2020-12/2020: Data Science Intern at Hannover Re

+* 04/2020 - 08/2020: Tutoring a Neural Networks course for computer scientists
+  * OVGU Magdeburg
+  * Supervisor: Sebastian Stober, Professor for AI

 * 04/2019-06/2020: Research Assistant in statistics
   * Leibniz Institute for Neurobioloy